Want to invest money in investment funds without taking 100% of the market risk? If so, segregated funds can be a suitable option.

 2. You get maturity guarantee

-Traditionally, segregated funds guarantee a return of 75% or 100% of the initial capital at maturity.
+Traditionally, it guarantees a return of 75% or 100% of the initial capital at maturity.

 3. You must hold on to the fund for a certain period